pythoninthegrass/meetup_bot/README.md

 ## Stretch Goals
 * JWT instead of OAuth2
+  * May be able to do away with Playwright re: manual authorization via creds + requests
 * Slash commands to manually call:
   * Next `n` events
   * This week's events